18F/ux-guide/_pages/resources/research-plan.md

 ## Timeline

-> **Intsructions:** Document the estimated [timeline](https://ux-guide.18f.gov/research/plan/#timeline) for completing this research.
+> **Instructions:** Document the estimated [timeline](https://ux-guide.18f.gov/research/plan/#timeline) for completing this research.
 Plan more time than you think you need.

 | Syntax      | Description |
 | ----------- | ----------- |